Militants ambush Philippine army convoy as typhoon death toll hits 41

 Media reported 41 people had been killed in the storm by falling trees, drowning and electrocution, as well as being buried in landslides.

-Four people were missing, with 20 injured and nearly 750,000 moved to evacuation centers.
+Four people were missing, with 20 injured and nearly 750,000 moved to evacuation centres.
 About a third are still in shelter areas, expecting to spend Christmas next week homeless and without power.

 More than 935 million pesos ($19.71 million) worth of infrastructure and farmland were devastated as up to 300 mm (12 inches) of rain inundated rice paddies on the main island of Luzon and strong winds uprooted trees, the disaster agency said.